INK-USC/CPL/README.md

 /joint_trainer.py: main running code. loads both models and runs sessions.

 /pure_gfaw.py: a code without pcnn interference, as a baseline against our model.

+## TODO

+- [ ] Unify baseline input and output to current MINERVA style
+- [ ] Improve stability of BFS process, make it work on any dataset
+- [ ] Improve code style, add comments to code files and data dealers
+- [ ] Migrate to PyTorch

 ## Cite this paper